 Poop Scoop – a poop scoop is a great bit of kit for quickly skipping out, clearing droppings when grooming, and for poo-picking the fields.

-Step/Stool/Mounting Block – not reserved purely for mounting up, a portable one of these is ideal for bathing and plaiting manes, reaching cobwebs in the stable and changing light bulbs, etc. I personally use this one that can be purchased on Amazon – Stubbs Mounting Block, as I find it’s small and light enough to pop in the horsebox too.
+Step/Stool/Mounting Block – not reserved purely for mounting up, a portable one of these is ideal for bathing and plaiting manes, reaching cobwebs in the stable and changing light bulbs, etc. I personally use a Stubbs one, as I find it’s small and light enough to pop in the horsebox too.
+It can be purchased on Amazon, to check it out click on the picture below…

 Gloves – of course they’re not essential, but a good pair of rubber or gardening type gloves are a must on my list!
 Not only do they preserve your hands, but skipping out the ‘fiddly’ leftovers by hand is much quicker if you want a smart bed!